duarteocarmo/duarteocarmo.com/content/posts/26-Managing-finances-python-part-2.markdown

 ## The goal: Accessing my finances from anywhere

-Currently, I [manage my finances using beancount](/blog/hacking-on-my-finances.html), a Python based plain-text accouting [library](https://beancount.github.io/).
+Currently, I [manage my finances using beancount](/blog/hacking-on-my-finances.html), a Python based plain-text accounting [library](https://beancount.github.io/).
 It allows me to create a personal ledger (aka, the `beancount` file), and then visualize my assets and expenses using [Fava](https://beancount.github.io/fava/) - a web interface/explorer for it.

 Although it works great in my machine, I envisioned something a bit more streamlined where: